Gunfire in Niger's capital days before inauguration ceremony - WTMJ

 The shooting began around 3 a.m. and went on for more than 15 minutes, residents of Niamey said, but calm returned to the city afterward.

+There was no immediate comment on the bursts of gunfire from President Mahamadou Issoufou’s office, but the presidency tweeted photos midday Wednesday they were of him swearing in two new members of the constitutional court.
-The U.S. Embassy in Niamey put out a security alert saying it would be closed Wednesday “due to gunshots heard near our neighborhood.”

-“All personnel are encouraged to stay home until further notice,” it said.
+The U.S. Embassy in Niamey put out a security alert saying it would be closed Wednesday “due to gunshots heard near our neighborhood,” and it urged all personnel to stay home until further notice.

-The gunfire comes just two days before new President Mohamed Bazoum’s inauguration on Friday and as Niger faces a growing threat from Islamic extremists near its troubled border with Mali.

 Just over a week ago, gunmen on motorcycles attacked a series of villages in the volatile border region, leaving at least 137 people dead in the deadliest violence to strike Niger in recent memory.
 Those attacks came on the same day that the constitutional court certified Bazoum’s electoral victory.